plone/training/theming/theme-package.rst

    Done, without errors.

-If we want grunt to watch for changes in our less files and let them compile it automatically after every change, we can run grunt watch and it will run the compile task after every changes of a LESS file:
+If we want grunt to watch for changes in our less files and let them compile it automatically after every change, we can run ``grunt watch``, and it will run the compile task after every change of a LESS file:

 .. code-block:: bash